 Entry Guidelines

-Please read all the information carefully for each entry to the SGC CINEMATIC AWARDS.
+Please read all the information carefully for each entry to the CINEMATIC AWARDS.

 This will help ensure your entry process is as smooth and hassle free as possible.

-PLEASE BE SURE TO COMPLETE OR CORRECT ALL ENTRIES RECIEVED BY THE FINAL SUBMISSION DATES.
+PLEASE BE SURE TO COMPLETE ALL ENTRIES BY THE FINAL SUBMISSION DATES.

 INCOMPLETE OR INCORRECT ENTRIES MAY BE DISCARDED.